 Following the completion of the plan in 2015, there were several calls for additional water quality sampling near abandoned well and waste sites in the watershed.
 As such, this project was developed as a first step towards implementing these calls for action.
 The purpose of the sampling project was to gain a better understanding of how abandoned well and waste sites may be impacting water quality in the Sambaa K’e watershed.

-In total, nine samples were taken from five different sites identified as source water priorities by Trout Lake community members.
-The majority of samples were collected by members of the SKDB and sent to Yellowknife via charter plane.
+The majority of sampling was done by SKDB members during the summer and fall of 2015.
+In total, nine samples were taken from five different sites identified as source water priorities by Sambaa K’e community members.
 Parameters test included pH, total BTEX (hydrocarbons), conductivity, major ions, total trade metals and total mercury.
 All of the results were compared to the Canadian Water Quality Guidelines for the Protection of Aquatic Life, which are developed by the Canadian Council of Ministers of the Environment (CCME).

-We used this opportunity to work together to discuss which sites are the main concerns for moving forward and to set community priorities for source water protection planning over the next year.
-The insights gathered from this meeting and the sampling results collected during the project are being used to inform the development of a more formal source water protection implementation plan for Trout Lake.
-The plan will provide a more detailed list of actions, timelines and targets for source water protection activities in Trout Lake, including our Hazardous Waste Clean Up Project in Trout Lake!
+In early January 2016 Ecology North hosted a results meeting and open house in Sambaa K’e, nearly one fifth of the community attended this meeting.
+These results were well received and fostered substantial interest among community members for additional training and continued water sampling in the community.
+The insights gathered from this meeting and the sampling results collected during the project are being used to inform the development of a more formal source water protection implementation plan for Sambaa K’e.
+The plan will provide a more detailed list of actions, timelines and targets for source water protection activities, including our Hazardous Waste Clean Up Project.

 Click below to open the sampling result summary: